freshlymarried/freshlymarried.github.io/CONTRIBUTING.md

 The repository is self-contained without runtime dependencies.

-The only exceptions are an analytics service (Google Analytics) and some external links - like the newsletter service (Mailchimp), social media, and Amazon Associates.
+The only exceptions are some external links.
+Including:

+- Analytics service (Google Analytics)
+- Affiliates service (Amazon Associates)
+- Newsletter service (Mailchimp)
+- Social media accounts (Facebook and Instagram)